rafaelrojasmiliani/moveit_tutorial/01_robot_model_and_kinematics/src/a_robot_model_example_01/readme.md

 # Robot Model, Robot State, Robot Model Loader and Robot Inverce and Direct Kinematics

+The moveit robot model `moveit::core::RobotModel` is basically a kinematic loader.
+In order to instantiate a `moveit::core::RobotModel` we required some parameters that provide ulterior information about the robot that is not provided by URDF.
+In fact, URDF is not intended to provide some information that is necessary for motion planning.
+The extra information required by moveit is contained in semantic robot description files SRDF.
+The SRDF and ulterior information can be generated using the moveit setup assistant.

 ## Ros parameters Required

 - `"robot_description"` URDF robot (local workspace?) description